paypal/adaptiveaccounts-sdk-java/README.md

 *	Service configuration.

+*   You can refer full list of configuration parameters at [https://github.com/paypal/adaptiveaccounts-sdk-java/wiki/SDK-Configuration-Parameters]
 Multiple SDK usage (Multiple End-points Support)
 ---------------------------
 Multiple end-points configuration can be done by specifying mulitple end-points identified by specific property keys.